 i self-harm when i am feeling numb. what can i do to stop that?

 Don’t wait until the next time the feelings or lack of feelings creep up on you, get yourself prepared in advance.
 Make a list of what might help distract you?
 You could try using elastic bands on your wrist to feel something next time that numbness appears.
 Or a cold shower perhaps might help?
 Crunch an ice cube?

-Eighteen And Under is a registered charity.
+Eighteen And Under is a registered charity based in Dundee.
 Registration number SC026688